long2ice/synch/README.md

 insert_num = 1
 # how many seconds to submit,recommend set 60 when production
 insert_interval = 1
+# auto do full etl at first when table not exists
+auto_full_etl = True

 [sentry]
 # sentry environment